Categories: Case Studies

 A project with social value at its core

-Overbury also partnered with Social Profit Calculator to generate more than £1.85 million in social value through a range of social, economic and environmental initiatives, focused on local spend.
+Overbury also partnered with Loop to generate more than £1.85 million in social value through a range of social, economic and environmental initiatives, focused on local spend.

 Penelope Mitchell, education and public sector business development manager for Overbury, said: “Dudley College of Technology is at the forefront of building a world class, technical education system and we’re extremely proud to play a part in realising that vision.